ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

 - Bullet Interaction between each entity (spawning, collision)

 ## Before We Start...
-Let's review the code that we have at the current moment.
-We have a "player", "enemy", and window screen.
-While the window screen does that matter that much, how can we differentiate between player and enemy?
-Based on the code, we can say they are graphically different (when we look at it while computers cannot), but what else is different?
-Sure, the position is different, but that is pretty much.
-Therefore, we need to add component (characteristics) to make it unique to each other.
-Before we get start working on these behaviors, let's add characteristics to each entity.
+Let's review the current code we have at the moment.
+We have a "player," an "enemy," and a window screen.
+Although the window screen may not be as relevant, we need to determine how we can distinguish between the player and the enemy.
+Based on the code, we can visually identify their differences (which computers cannot), but what other distinctions are there?
+Apart from their positions, there isn't much else.
+Consequently, we need to incorporate additional components (characteristics) to make each entity unique.
+Before we begin implementing these behaviors, let's assign specific characteristics to each entity.

 ## Creating additional Component (Creating Characteristics)
-Until now, we have a high chance that we share mostly similar code structure.
-However, from here, there is a high chance that the code will look very different because we might add different characteristics to the entity.
-Therefore, if you do not agree the logic of this tutorial, you can modify in your own way.
-In other words, from here and now on, I would recommend to understand the concept/syntax of the engine rather than copy and pasting the entire code and call it good.
-That being said...
+Up until this point, there is a strong likelihood that our code structures are mostly similar.
+However, going forward, the code may start to diverge significantly as we incorporate different characteristics for each entity.
+Therefore, if you disagree with the logic of this tutorial, feel free to modify it according to your own understanding.
+In other words, from this point on, we recommend focusing on grasping the concepts and syntax of the game engine rather than simply copying and pasting the entire code and considering it complete.
+With that being said...

 ### Player Component
 First, we will work on the "Player" component.
 We need to have the current player position so that the server can change based on the user input.